Charles Lavigne: Succession Plan

-In 1892 Bishop Charles got sick.
-He had a surgery done in St. Martha's Hospital Bangalore by a French doctor.
+In 1892, Lavigne fell ill and underwent surgery at St. Martha's Hospital in Bangalore by a French doctor.
 He did not fully recover from the sickness.
 He and the Vicar Apostolic of Trichur Msgr.
 Adolphus Edwin Medlycott recommended to Propaganda Fide, the reconstitution of the Kottayam and Trichur vicariates as Vicariates of Trichur, Ernakulam, and Changanacherry.

-The prefect of Propaganda Fide in Rome Mieczysław Halka-Ledóchowski asked Bishop Charles in 1895 to recommend the names of priests who could be his successors of the Vicariate of Kottayam.
+The prefect of Propaganda Fide in Rome Mieczysław Halka-Ledóchowski asked Lavigne in 1895 to recommend the names of priests who could be his successors of the Vicariate of Kottayam.
 He recommended Vicar General Mar Mathew Makil and his secretary Fr.
 Louis Pazhiparambil as the eligible candidates in his reply to the prefect dated 22 February 1895.